Please choose your login server to continue:

 There are many different board portals available on the market.
 How do you make sure that you’re using the right one for your organization?

 Explore how a board portal eases the process for administrators to prepare for board meetings and provide updates to directors when dates or documents change.
-Consider the routine effort you take today and enquire about how much time you can save.
+Consider the routine effort board admins take today and enquire about how much time they can save.

-A principle function of board portals is to provide timely, transparent access to board information.
+A principal function of board portals is to provide timely, transparent access to board information.
 Assess the ease-of-use of different products.
 What will be intuitive for your board?

-Travel is a routine part of daily life for many directors and executives.
+Travel is a routine part of daily life for many directors and executives, and online board meetings are here to stay.
 Both for recruiting high-contributing board members and for keeping them engaged, technology matters.
-Explore the conveniences you can offer mobile directors, from tablet apps, to on and offline access, to support for remote approvals.
+Explore the conveniences you can offer mobile directors, from tablet apps, to on and offline access, easy access to virtual board meetings, to support for remote approvals.

 Safeguarding the confidentiality of board documents and communication is a key motivator for boards to use a board portal.
 Select software that both secures board materials and makes accessing information simple and secure for directors.

-Understand the help that vendors offer to get your whole board using technology for security and efficiency.
+Understand the help that vendors offer to get your whole board to use technology for security and efficiency.
 Do they provide personal training for both board admins and directors?
 Do they guide you on how to migrate information from one system to another?

 How can you ensure the tool you select today will evolve along with governance best practices and the needs of your organization?
 Ask about future product updates and how your voice as a customer can impact product development.